DisCoTec/discotec.github.io/2026/venue.md

 In Urbino, you can leave your car at Santa Lucia Parking or Borgo Mercatale Parking.
 Tickets for 3 days € 20.00 and for 2 days € 15.00.
 Some hotels are equipped with private parking.

+## Accomodation
+* [Albergo Italia](https://www.albergo-italia-urbino.it/en/default.aspx) 2min walk from the conference (we have a special fare, please use the discount code DISCO2026 available till 6th of May)
+* [Hotel i Duchi](https://www.viphotels.it/en/hotel/hotel-residence-dei-duchi-urbino/) 15min walk from downtown (we have a special fare for the conference, [info here](./venue/booking_info_disco26.pdf))

 ## About Urbino